Jimaras08/mlops-lab-example-yelp/README.md

 ## Infrastructure
 We absolutely :heart: [Kubernetes](https://kubernetes.io/).
 And for this task, we couldn't resist not to use it.
 So we created a kubernetes cluster in GCP (thanks Google for [$300 free credit](https://cloud.google.com/free)), used [helm charts](https://larribas.me/helm-charts) to deploy MLflow server backed by managed PostgreSQL database as backend store and GCS bucket as artifact store.
-All services were exposed via public IP (thanks [Neu.ro](https://neu.ro) for adding the A-records into their DNS table for getting cool `.neu.ro` domain names!).
+All services were exposed via public IP (thanks [Neu.ro](https://neu.ro) for adding the A-records into their DNS table for getting cool `.mlops.neu.ro` domain names!).
 See [./gcp](./gcp) for details.
 Thanks [@artem-yushkovsky](https://github.com/artem-yushkovsky) for setting this up! :cowboy_hat_face:

 ```bash
 $ kubectl -n mlflow get all